Variational Quantum Eigensolver: A Comparative Analysis of Classical and Quantum Optimizer Methods: Introduction

-The structure of this paper is as follows: in Chapter 2, we provide an overview of the Variational Quantum Eigensolver (VQE) procedures, a brief introduction to the Transverse Ising Model, and its symmetries are also discussed here, which will be utilized to inform the ansatz structure.
-Subsequently, Chapter 3 delves into optimization methods, encompassing both classical and quantum approaches, where we will propose a new quantum optimization method.
-The numerical study and experiment are conducted in Chapter 4, and then we make the final conclusion in Chapter 5.
+The structure of this paper is as follows: in Section 2, we provide an overview of the Variational Quantum Eigensolver (VQE) procedures, a brief introduction to the Transverse Ising Model, and discuss its symmetries, which will be utilized to inform the ansatz structure.
+Subsequently, Section 3 delves into optimizers, encompassing both classical and quantum approaches, where we will evaluate new quantum-informed optimization methods.
+The numerical study and experiment are conducted in Section 4, and then we make the final conclusion in Section 5.